 Visitors as defined in these Regulations are those individuals who are not employed and/or are not enrolled as a student of the University of Missouri-Kansas City.

-- Weekly temporary permit at $20 per week
+- Weekly temporary permit

 - Department/school rental of designated parking spots at least one week in advance of the University-related event.